 - Secured summary judgment on behalf of a long-term care pharmacy provider accused of improperly maintaining a pharmaceutical recycling program in violation of the federal FCA.

 - Resolved an FCA case pursued against a large integrated care provider alleging improper coding and billing of certain medical services over the course of multiple years.
 We handled the investigation pursued by the U.S. Department of Justice (DOJ), leading to the government’s decision to decline to intervene in the case, and then defended the subsequent qui tam litigation, which was settled prior to trial.

 - Represented the operator of a large network of skilled nursing facilities in an FCA case brought by the DOJ.
 Our client faced allegations of submitting false claims to its state Medicaid program, which required physicians to certify a placement evaluation for each patient entering a nursing home.
-We negotiated a settlement and a Corporate Integrity Agreement with the U.S. Department of Health and Human Services’ Office of Inspector General (OIG).
+We negotiated a settlement and a CIA with the U.S. Department of Health and Human Services’ Office of Inspector General (OIG).

 - Negotiated a fractional settlement of an FCA billing and coding federal and state investigation for a hospitalist company that preserved investor value and company relationships.
-The case involved the preparation and marshalling of complex legal, regulatory, and accounting input to defeat the expansive arguments of government experts.
+The case involved the preparation and marshaling of complex legal, regulatory, and accounting input to defeat the expansive arguments of government experts.

 - Secured a favorable result for a private equity client in a matter before the OIG in which OIG concluded that a CIA was not necessary with respect to a qui tam relator’s allegations that a health care company in the client’s portfolio violated the federal FCA by engaging in “swapping” arrangements.

 - Board of Directors / Member of the Firm